-1. If the unit fails again, a third inspection will occur in thirty (30) days, and residents must complete a personal wellness assessment with the RWE division before the 30-day follow-up inspection.

-2. If the unit fails the third inspection, the Resident will receive a lease termination notice immediately, and eviction proceedings will begin for non-compliance.

-3. Inspections may occur whether the Resident is home or not.
-Failure to permit inspection is a serious violation and grounds for termination.
+- 1. If the unit fails again, the Property Management team will conduct a third inspection in thirty (30) days. - 2.
+If the unit fails the third inspection, the Resident will receive a lease termination notice immediately, and eviction proceedings will begin for non-compliance. - 3.
+Inspections may be conducted the Resident is home or not.
+Refusal to permit an inspection violates the lease and may result in lease termination.